05 Jan Is Poor Communication Hindering Your Advancement?

 Powerful communicators are not born, but, instead, are cultivated over time through training, practice, and real-world interactions.
 With the proper guidance and support, anyone can become an effective communicator.

-Speakeasy has worked for over 40 years to unlock the master communicator within each and every client.
-Our full-time faculty hold PhD-level degrees and have decades of consulting experience to help guide you through the communication journey, to become and effective communicator.
-To read more about our classes and see which one may be the right fit for you, view our program descriptions here.
+Speakeasy has worked for nearly 50 years to unlock the master communicator within each and every client.
+Our full-time faculty have decades of consulting experience to help guide you through the communication journey toward becoming an effective communicator.
+To read more about our classes and see which one may be the right fit for you, view our in-person, virtual, and digital program descriptions.